-The large scale velocity potential pattern remained less coherent than that displayed earlier in January, in part because of interference from other modes subseasonal tropical variability and tropical cyclone activity.
-Upper-level divergence is strongest over parts of the Pacific while upper-level convergence is evident over South America and the Indian Ocean.
+The large scale velocity potential pattern remained less coherent than that displayed during mid-January and exhibits a 'Wave 2' pattern.
+Upper-level divergence is strongest over parts of the Pacific and Africa, while upper-level convergence is evident over northern South America and parts of the Indian and western Pacific Oceans.